Package repositories

 Point APT at the repository:

-Create a file named /etc/apt/sources.list.d/JdeBP.list, with contents as follows:
+Create a file named /etc/apt/sources.list.d/JdeBP.sources, with contents as follows:

 Types: deb